vishnu-c-r/PolyPlot-Firmware/README.md

 #### Drawing Operations

-- Import images through the built-in UI
+- Import SVG images through the built-in UI
 - Use the web interface for real-time control
 - Connect via serial, WiFi, or Bluetooth for remote operation